 Not every printer offers mailing since they don’t all have their own mail centers like Conquest Graphics, so be sure to ask before placing your postcard order whether or not they will be able to mail your postcards to a list of your choosing.

 When mailing with Conquest Graphics, we never charge you more than what the postage would already cost you and all you have to worry about is uploading your mailing list on time and we’ll be sure to mail them when you want them to mail.
 For more information about mailing, check out our mailing services information page for answers to any questions you might have.

 So, how much does it cost to print postcards?

-In the end, all of these factors combine to determine the printing costs of your project.
+In the end, all of these factors above combined determine the cost to print postcards.

-Postcards are often a highly cost-effective and time-effective choice for direct marketing.
-They have quick turnarounds since they don’t have complicating factors like folding and binding, so you can usually expect to have your finished prints back to you in a matter of two days or fewer (depending on shipping or mailing).
+Postcards are often a highly cost-effective and time-effective choice for direct mail marketing.
+They have quick turnarounds since they don’t have complicated factors like folding and binding, so you can usually expect to have your finished custom postcards back to you in a matter of 2 days or fewer (depending on quantity and shipping or mailing).